-Three pupils of migrant background were admitted to the Leonardo da Vinci gymnasium, a top grammar school in Berlin.
+Three school pupils of migrant background were admitted to the Leonardo da Vinci gymnasium, a top grammar school in Berlin.
 They were placed in a class disproportionately composed of children of migrant background.
-The class and the pupils in it were informally designated by the school as having no academic future.
-Within a few months, the pupils were told that they would be relegated from the gymnasium at the end of the school year to a lower-level school, due to poor results.
-A legal challenge to their treatment argues that educational reforms adopted in Berlin, which in principle allow easier access to quality secondary education at the gymnasium level, are being implemented in a discriminatory fashion that continues to restrict educational opportunities for children of migrant background.
+The class and the students were treated as having no academic future.
+Within a few months, the students were told that they would be relegated from the gymnasium at the end of the school year to a lower-level secondary school, due to poor results.
+A legal challenge to their treatment argued that educational reforms adopted in Berlin, which in principle allow easier access to quality secondary education at the gymnasium level, are being implemented in a discriminatory fashion that continues to restrict educational opportunities for children of migrant background.
+While their legal challenge failed, it brought about a change in the policy of Berlin schools.

-The school stated that it had not subjected the pupils to any discriminatory treatment, and that the reason for the relegation was that the students showed unacceptable behavior, were uninterested in learning, and came from a low education environment.
+The school stated that it had not subjected the students to any discriminatory treatment, and that the reason for the relegation was that the students showed unacceptable behavior, were uninterested in learning, and came from a low education family environment.

 At the end of the year, the students were relegated to the Alfred Durer integrated school, where they were placed in special classes for relegated pupils.

-In December 2012, an answer to a question in the Berlin Parliament revealed that there were twice as many pupils of migrant origin who were relegated from Berlin gymnasium than children without a migration background.
+In December 2012, an answer to a question in the Berlin Parliament revealed that there were twice as many school pupils of migrant origin who were relegated from Berlin gymnasium than children without a migration background.
 Other schools in Berlin have segregated classes in which virtually all the children are from a migrant background.
-Across Germany as a whole, the official 2010 Ministry of Education report reveals that children with a migration background attend a Hauptschule twice as often as children without a migration background—even within the same socio-economic class.
+Across Germany as a whole, the official 2010 Ministry of Education report [PDF] reveals that children with a migration background attend the lowest tier secondary education twice as often as children without a migration background—even within the same socio-economic class.

-Three pupils sought to challenge their discriminatory treatment and subsequent relegation by the school.
-The Justice Initiative supported the development of the cases at domestic level, providing advice to counsel on matters of European antidiscrimination law.
+Three students sought to challenge their discriminatory treatment and subsequent relegation by the school.
+The Justice Initiative supported the development of the cases at domestic level, providing legal advice on matters of European antidiscrimination law.
 In August 2012, Berlin based lawyer Carsten Ilius brought proceedings in the Berlin Administrative Court.

-Antidiskriminierungsnetzwerk Berlin und Brandenburg and Migrationsrat Berlin Brandenburg together with consultants at the Law and Society Institute provided substantive support to the claimants and the community.
+Antidiskriminierungsnetzwerk Berlin und Brandenburg and Migrationsrat Berlin Brandenburg together with consultants at the Law and Society Institute of the Humboldt University provided substantive support to the claimants and the community.

 Segregation of Pupils.
 A disproportionate number of pupils from a minority background were placed in the same class, which at the end of the year had the highest number of pupils relegated from the school.
 Disciplinary measures taken against the class were more severe and average results were much lower.
 The school argues that parental wishes to keep children in the same classes as their friends from primary school is responsible for the statistics.